BlockUs0/trala-1155-burn-mint/README.md

-# Trala NFT and Staking Contracts
+# Blockus NFT and Staking Contracts

-This repository contains the smart contracts for the Trala platform's NFT and staking system.
+This repository contains the smart contracts for the Blockus platform's NFT and staking system.

 ## Contracts

-### TralaNFT (ERC1155)
+### BlockusNFT (ERC1155)

-The `TralaNFT.sol` contract implements an ERC1155 token with the following features:
+The `BlockusNFT.sol` contract implements an ERC1155 token with the following features:

 *   **Configurable Token Grades:** Supports multiple token types (grades) with customizable parameters such as name, maximum supply, price, allowlist requirement, active status, and soulbound property.
 *   **EIP-712 Allowlist Minting:** Allows minting of tokens, with an option to require an EIP-712 signature for allowlist authorization.